elidoran/chain-builder/README.md

 It's possible to end the chain because an error has occurred with `control.fail()`.
 It will return a result back through the synchronous executions.
 The *fail* function accepts a `reason` value which will be part of the returned results.

+I've added an extra convenience to the `resume` function provided by `pause()`.
+It now has the ability to create a callback function with the standard params: `(error, result)`.
+It can be provided to the usual asynchronous functions as the callback and it will handle calling `control.fail()` if an error occurs or storing the result and calling `resume()`.
+By default, the callback's error message is "ERROR" and the default key to store the result value into the context is `result`.
+Override them by providing them as args to `resume.callback(errorMessage, resultKey)`.

 ## Use Context or This ?